covidpass-org/covidpass/README.md

 # Grassroots

 This web-based tool allows you to add your Ontario Vaccination Receipt as a pass into your Apple Wallet on iOS in a privacy-respecting way.
-It achieves this without sending your data to a server and instead only uses a hashed representation for the signing step.
+It achieves this without sending your data to a server and instead uses a hashed representation for the signing step.

 Here is a [demo](https://www.youtube.com/watch?v=AIrG5Qbjptg)